goodrobots/devFrame/docs/_docs/04-frame-details.md

 ![Cross Mounts]({{site.baseurl}}/assets/images/frame-details/cross-mount-x2.jpeg){: width="80%" .align-center} *Cross Mounts with pilot holes*
 {: .text-center}

-In general, when you see an accessory mount for the devFrame it is typically adapting 15mm mounting hole spacing to whatever spacing is required to mount the accessory.
+In general, when you see an accessory mount for the devFrame, it is typically adapting 15mm mounting hole spacing to whatever spacing is required to mount the accessory.

 ![Mount Examples]({{site.baseurl}}/assets/images/frame-details/mount-examples.jpeg){: width="80%" .align-center} *Mount assortment showing various through hole patterns*
 {: .text-center}